-Middle gray (18% gray) should be exposed around 50 IRE for all profiles.
+Middle gray (18% gray) should be exposed around 50 IRE for BMD Film.
 Skin tone should fall roughly between 50 and 65 IRE.
 Avoid allowing skin tone below 45, or above 65.
 The rolloff occurs above 65 IRE - this is for over-bright elements.
-With a monitoring variation, one may expose visually in the moment for the desired end (color grading w/ exposure).
+With the 33x preview in the P4K, one may expose visually in the moment for the desired end (color grading w/ exposure).

-It is best practice, especially in direct sun light, to keep an eye on the waveform to avoid extremes of exposure (or use false color on an external monitor to precisely place important scene elements).
+It is best practice, especially in direct sun light, to keep an eye on the histogram to avoid extremes of exposure, and to use false color to precisely place important scene elements (such as skintone) in the pink region, with shaded areas falling into the green region.
 This is because the lighting context of one's surroundings can give a deceptive understanding of the actual exposure when trying to expose visually from the screen.